 Happy November!
 I have quite a few DIY recipes I want to roll out this month, and thought I’d kick things off by showing you what essential oils I have in my collection.
 I don’t use every oil every day of course — I do have my favorites — but I have used almost every oil in my stash.
-If you’d like to read reviews or purchase anything listed, each essential oil is linked to its corresponding page on Amazon.
-Happy shopping!

 I have 21 single oils, 4 Edens Garden blends, and 3 sample-sized DoTERRA blends.

 Camphor – Camphor protects against moths and other bugs, but is also great for relieving muscle tension and inflammation.
 It’s mostly known for its effect on breathing.
 I like to add a drop of camphor or eucalyptus oil to cotton balls soaked in jojoba oil and stick them up my nose when I have nasal congestion.
 Don’t knock it ’til you try it.

 Cypress – Cypress also has a woodsy scent, and opens the lungs.
 This oil is really great for oily skin and balances sebum production, so I like to add a few drops to my face masks or scrubs.

 Jasmine – Jasmine is my favorite oil in my entire collection.
 I use it in baths, foot soaks, massage blends and as a perfume.
 It just has such a feminine, floral scent, is wonderful for inflamed skin, and plays nicely with other oils.
 I have the NOW brand of Jasmine but will be switching to Edens Garden once I run out.

 Lavender – Lavender seems to be the gateway oil for anyone interested in essential oils, and it was definitely mine.
 I still use it regularly in baths and foot soaks, and in homemade perfumes.
 The floral scent is really calming, and it has tons of medicinal and therapeutic benefits as well.
 I encourage you to read up on it.

 Lemongrass – Lemongrass is a great addition to baths to calm your mind and improve mental clarity.
 The lemony scent is nice for cleaning as well.
 Certain oils trigger my allergies and lemongrass is one of them, so I usually reach for other oils.

 Patchouli – Patchouli has a very strong musky almost funky scent, but when combined with the right oils in the right way, is a really great addition to body butters, shampoos, or recipes for problem skin.

 Pine – I have it, but I don’t use it, because the smell of pine is too overpowering for me.
 This is another woodsy-scented oil that helps clear the sinuses and lungs, and a lot of folks like it.
 Me — not so much.

 Rosemary – Rosemary and lavender were both my ride-or-die oils when I first entered the world of green beauty.
 Rosemary is an extremely beneficial oil for oily skin and dandruff, so I used it a lot in my skincare and shampoo recipes.
 Many of my skincare problems have cleared since cutting back on meat and dairy, so I reach for this less and less.
 The scent of rosemary is pretty strong, which a lot of people aren’t crazy about, and to me is like the less obnoxious but still kind of obnoxious version of pine.

 Spearmint – Spearmint is a nice addition to toothpaste, and is really relaxing when diffused.
 Peppermint is a bold, strong, uplifting mint that calls the shots, while spearmint is like a shy, sweet mint that just wants to play with you or help you.

 Tangerine – I use Tangerine for the same reasons I use Sweet Orange, but I find Tangerine to be a bit more calming.
 Sweet Orange is more of a morning pick-me-up kind of oil whereas Tangerine is like a long hug kind of oil.
 Ya feels me?

 Vanilla – Vanilla seems to be one of those love it or hate it scents, and I both love it and hate it depending on my mood.
 Sometimes I find it warm and comforting like a hayride in the fall, and other times I find the scent annoying and childish and cliche.
 We’re working on our relationship, so just give us time, ok?